-Notes: This table adds total compensation as a control variable to the baseline specification.
+Notes: This table adds the number of exercised options as a control variable to the baseline specification.
 Robust asymptotic standard errors reported in parentheses are clustered at the firm level.
 The sample period is from 1992 to 2004 at annual frequency.
 All specifications control for year dummies and a full set of four-digit SIC industry dummies unless mentioned otherwise.
-See the text and notes to Table B6 and Section 3.1 for detailed variable definitions. \ \ \ p < 0.01, \ \ p < 0.05, \ p < 0.1.
+See the text and notes to Table C6 and Section B.2 for detailed variable definitions. p < 0.01, p < 0.05, p < 0.1.